itamarkarlik/http-log-analysis/findings.md

 The second finding was assessed with higher severity due to successful HTTP 200 responses associated with traversal-style payloads targeting sensitive system resources.

+## Confidence Assessment

+- Finding #1 was assessed with high confidence as  web directory enumeration activity associated with the OWASP DirBuster tool.
+- Finding #2 was assessed with high confidence as malicious web reconnaissance and exploitation-oriented traversal probing activity.

+The assessment was based on multiple correlated indicators including:
+- repeated traversal-style payloads
+- requests targeting sensitive system files
+- phpMyAdmin and CGI-related targeting
+- high-volume HTTP 404 activity
+- and repeated HTTP 200 responses associated with traversal-style requests across multiple hosts and applications

+No definitive evidence of successful system compromise or post-exploitation activity was identified within the available HTTP logs.

 ## Potential Impact

 If performed against vulnerable production systems, the observed activity could potentially lead to: